airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 Shaders are relatively small programs, but can be a handful to get working - mostly because its very hard to debug them.
 The programs are compiled in the GPU, and the only information you get is whether the shader compiled successfully, and the colors on the screen.
 There aren't debuggers or print statements to step through the program.

 > Note: One way to debug a shader program is to use color.
 For example, if you want to check the number value of a variable in a vertex shader, you could pass the number to the fragment shader and map values to colors.
+If however the shader is not compiling, one strategy is simply to go back to a version of the shader that did compile and add one change at a time, compiling each time.

 FigureOne's default shaders are below: